zapta/simple_stepper_motor_analyzer/README_new.md

 * Microstepping resolution of 1% of a full step.
 * Provides momentary readings, signal patterns, and statistical measurements.
 * Hardware and software are open sourced with a generous license.
-* Based on free tools (Kicad, platformio, LVGL, STM32Duino).
+* Based on free tools (Kicad, platformio, LVGL) and the Raspberry Pi Pico.
 * Can be easily customized (new featured, cost reduction, data link to a computer, etc).
 * Powered 5VDC, 200ma via a USB-C connector.